chenh19/sysupdate/README.md

 *Current version: v3.0.0*

 ## Introduction
-- This tool is intended for easy system and developing environment update.
+- This tool streamlines system updates for Debian and derivative systems.
-- You may choose whether to include specific updates.

 ## How to setup
 - **Install:** connect to internet and execute the below command in terminal